San Francisco's 'Leaning Tower' Has Residents Fuming

 Now the Millennium Tower is sinking and tilting — about 6 inches to one side.
 Residents and the city are suing the developer.

 Pamela Buttery lives on the 57th floor.
-To demonstrate how her home tilts slightly to the left, Buttery tosses a golf ball straight ahead toward the window.
+To demonstrate how her home tilts slightly to the left, Buttery hits a golf ball straight ahead toward the window.

 "So there it goes rolling," she says.
 "And it kind of picks up speed."